RobinHossain/CountryState/README.md

 2. Find out all states by country code
 3. Check state is valid or not by Country Short Code, ISO Code etc.

-//here is all example you should use
+<?php

-//BD parameter passed as country code of Bangladesh, you should use your own;
+#here is all example you should use, BD parameter passed as country code of Bangladesh, you should use your own;

 $cs = new CountryState();
 $countries = $cs->countries();